dhuan/mock/user_guide.md

  }
 ```

-Alternatively, shell commands can be set for responses as one-liners with the `exec` helper, not requiring you to create a shell script file.
-The endpoint below responds with a list of the current folder (`ls-la`):
+Alternatively, shell commands can be set as one-liners with `exec` instead of `sh`, not requiring you to create a shell script file.
+As an example, the endpoint below responds with a list of files of the current folder (`ls -la`):

 ```diff
  {